MuteBard/Unity_Shaders/Notes/dev/DEV-01.md

 ![](../images/DEV-01/DEV-01-A.png)

 ## Illumination
     Next comes illumination, this is where the models are colored and lit.
-This is the specific area in the pipline we are interested in.
+This is the specific area in the pipline I am interested in.
 Before the advent of Modern GPUs, the functionality of illumination was fixed.
 That means the developer had no control over how the model was processed.
 However today, through the use of modern shader languages, you can specify how the illumination stage will run and the order that these filters occur.

 ![](../images/DEV-01/DEV-01-B.png)